-Self-Defense can be a complex concept but understanding prevention, your states laws and practical tips, you can live life with additional confidence.
+Self-Defense can be a complex concept but understanding how you can decrease potential encounters, your states laws and practical tips, you can live life with extra confidence.

-Although our world isn't invaded by powerful aliens, demons or monsters like the anime universe, our world has still become one hectic place.
+Although our world isn't invaded by powerful aliens, demons or monsters like the anime universe, our world has still has it's own threats.
 Year after year, we continue to see an increase in crime rate that includes but is not limited to homicide, robbery and aggravated assault.
 As much as we would like the world to be a safe place for everyone, we unfortunately, can't predict the future and prevent tragic events.
-Due to this fact, it's imperative to follow self-defense actions to at least decrease these risks and enter the world with confidence.
+Due to this fact, it's imperative to be proactive to at least decrease potential risks.

 Mindset

-Before reading on, the key to having your best chance of survival during an attack is having a prepared and focused mindset.
-Ask yourself the following questions:
+Before reading on, one key to having your best chance of survival during an attack is having a prepared and focused mindset and you can start by asking yourself the following questions:

 1. Are you prepared to do whatever it takes to live another day?